brianin3d/planet-ass-mac-screensaver/README.md

 % xcodebuild && open ./build/Release/PlanetAss.saver

 How great is that?!
 Keep you answer to yourself!
 No!
 I'm kidding, tell me how you love it!

+If you can't stop reading about it, why not check out https://github.com/brianin3d/planet-ass-mac-screensaver/wiki ?